 ♥ I commit myself to thinking in the long, rather than the short term.

-♥ I commit to hold no record of wrongs.
+♥ In my marriage and personal life, I commit to hold no record of wrongs.

 ♥ I commit to personal hygiene.

-♥ I commit to not lose hope, even during dark times.
+♥ I commit to not lose hope.
+This is especially important during dark times, which I commit to do.

 ♥ I commit to help around the house to the best of my abilities.

-♥ I commit to wanting to be married to you.
+♥ Wholeheartedly, I commit to wanting to be married to you.

 ♥ I commit to being sensitive to your sexual needs.